Add a morning routine checklist to your morning routine.

-Once everything was figured out I thought it was time for the fun part.
-I asked if they would like to have their routine made into a cute checklist.
-They said “no thanks”.
-BOO!
+Once everything was figured out it was time for the fun part.
+Creating a cute morning routine checklist.

-Your little ones might say yes though… so I rounded up 15 printable morning routine checklists for kids.
-You are sure to find one that will fit your family (or at least inspire you to create your own).
+I rounded up a few printable morning routine checklists for kids.
+You’re sure to find one that will fit your family (or at least inspire you to create your own).

 - Work, Play, Learn Chart from Cloud Mom

 - Morning Routine Fillable Checklist from Hey Donna.

 - Rainbow Morning Routine Checklist Template from Create Simple.

 Morning Routine Chart with Pictures

 These visual morning routine charts will be great for all kids but will really help with preschool and toddler morning routines.

 - Magnetic Morning Cards from I Can Teach my Child.